harbaum/GLCD2USB/README.md

 #### LCDproc

 You need at least version 0.5.6.
+Ensure your configure command contains "--enable-drivers=glcd" to enable support for GLCD2USB.

 Ensure your LCDd.conf file has the following options set at a minimum.

 ```